htrc/torchlite-backend/README.md

 ## Pre-requisites
 1. Python 3.11 or higher.
 2. MongoDB (an alternative is to connect to an existing deployed MongoDB instance containing relevant data)
+3. Redis (an alternative is to connect to an existing deployed Redis instance)
-3. Docker is installed and running (optional).
+4. Docker is installed and running (optional).

 ## Local Installation Instructions